abstractiondev/abscommon/README.txt

 - Visual Studio 2010 specific projects for now
 - First submodule tests

+Usage:
+Copy the RootProjectSupportCommand-directory contents to the main repository root
+- Make folder "Abstractions" below the main root project
+- Execute either "gitaddabstractionbase.cmd" or with SSH depending if you want authorized-modified version or not (Note: for base only applies to people with valid checkin rights to the base)
+- Execute "unzipdefaultcontent.cmd"; requires unzip command in path that recognizes -d option for extraction

+OLD INFORMATION TO BE CHECKED FOR VALIDITY:

 Usage (for read-only cloning): git submodule add git://github.com/abstractiondev/abscommon Demos/ProjectStatusReportingDemo/Abstractions/abscommon